5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 ## 5) Check the system time

-When you have a working internet connection, your time should adjust automatically but just to be sure:

 Run `date`, this would output something like:
 ```
 Thu Mar  5 13:38:05 UTC 2015
 ```
 In case this time is not correct run `sudo dpkg-reconfigure tzdata` and follow the instructions on the screen.
+After this you can check again by running `date`.

 ## 6) Importing users